aleshaleksey/fansys23/2023-11-assumptions.md

 - **Attacks**: Also, or each 12 rolled roll the "damage dice" again and add to total damage.
 - **Advantage**: Sometimes circumstances are very favourable.
 Then you roll 3d12, drop lowest.
 In extreme cases this can be 4D12DL2.
 - **Disadvantage**: Sometimes circumstances are very unfavourable.
 Then you roll 3d12, drop highest.
 In extreme cases this can be 4D12DH2.
+- Advantage and disadvantage, no matter from how many sources, always cancel each other out.

 #### Version II: 1d20
 The core dice for ability checks/tests, saves and attacks is the D20.
 You roll a D20 and add a static modifier.
 If the result equals or exceeds a target value, you succeed.
 Otherwise you fail.